nitinkc/nitinkc.github.io/_posts/microservices/2023-09-15-spring-revisions.md

 # Repository

-Spring Data JAP is an implementation of Java Persistence API
+Spring Data JPA is an implementation of Java Persistence API

 # Custom Exceptions